 Here’s what a good Jira AI agent should be doing for you:

 - Solving problems on its own.
 It should be able to instantly answer common questions by digging through your knowledge sources.
-This deflects a ton of tickets before they ever reach a person.
+This resolves many tickets before they ever reach a person.

 - Smartly routing tickets.
 It automatically figures out what a ticket is about, sets its priority, and sends it to the right team or person.
 Nothing gets lost in the shuffle.